nanoframework/nf-interpreter/targets/TI-SimpleLink/TI_CC3220SF_LAUNCHXL/README.md

 ## nanoBooter

 Because this CPU uses a proprietary boot mechanism that copies the application from the SPI flash memory to the Cortex-M application core, it does not use nanoBooter.

+## Flashing nanoCLR

+Follow the instructions [here](http://docs.nanoframework.net/articles/ti-cc32xx/flash-nanoclr.html) on how to flash nanoCLR image in the board.